I Replaced Squarespace in 2 Hours for $0/Month

 Step 5: DNS Flip (30 minutes)

-This was the only part that required our hands on a keyboard (sort of).
+This was the only part that required my hands on a keyboard (sort of).

-Claude Code checked our Cloudflare account, identified the zone, and walked us through:
+Claude Code checked my Cloudflare account, identified the zone, and walked us through:

 1. Move nameservers from Namecheap to Cloudflare (free)